Dhokla is a traditional gujrati snack, spongy and fluffy in texture. Dhokla makes a great appetizer

 - Covered pan large enough to hold your cake rack

 - Round cake-cooling rack

-- Mix the sooji, yogurt, salt, lemon juice, green chili, and cilantro together in a bowl and make a smooth batter; add more water if needed.
+- Mix the sooji, yogurt, salt, turmeric, lemon juice, green chili, and cilantro together and make a smooth batter of a pouring consistency.
+Add water if needed.

-- Allow batter to rest for an hour.
+- Allow batter to rest 15 to 20 minutes.

 - Grease the cake pan and set aside.

-- In the saucepan heat about one cup of water on medium high heat.
-Water should just touch the cake rack.
-This will be used to steam the dhoklas.
+- Set the cake rack in the pan.
+Add one cup of water, just enough to touch the cake rack, and bring to a boil.
+This will be used to steam the dhokla.

-- After water is boiling, turn down the heat to medium.
+- When the water boils, turn down the heat to medium.

-- Add fruit salt (Eno) to the batter, and mix well.
+- Add fruit salt (Eno) to the batter just before baking.
 The batter will foam up.

 - Let it cool to room temperature, then cut into triangle or square shapes.